Table of Contents:

 What can you expect when it comes to TV installation?
 The process, price, and equipment required will vary by provider, location, and the type of TV that you choose.
 Some providers offer free standard installation for all TV plans, while others have a one time fee, so keep your eyes peeled for the best deal!

 If you're purchasing satellite TV, a professional will come to your home and set up a dish on the roof or balcony.
 This installation process tends to take longer than it would for cable or fiber TV because of the large equipment that's required.
 You can expect the installer to be at your home for several hours, whereas cable installation typically only takes 1-3 hours.
 Take advantage of that time by asking any questions you might have about how your new TV connection works.
 The installer will be happy to help!
-DIRECTV installation comes free with all of the provider's packages.
+DIRECTV installation comes free with all of the provider's packages, and many customers can even opt for next-day installation.
+With DIRECTV, you can even start watching before the installation process through the DIRECTV app.
+Satellite installation usually comes free with all of the providers' packages.
 Many customers can even opt for next-day installation.
-However, if you want to start watching your favorite shows before your installation process, with DIRECTV you can!
-As soon as your order has been confirmed, you can log into the DIRECTV app and start watching from your mobile device.
 The installation process for cable or fiber TV will be relatively easy if your home already has a cable or fiber connection from past service.

 There are a few things that you can do to ensure the process runs as smoothly as possible.
 Make sure all of the TVs that you want to be connected are in the house at the time of installation.
 Keep the area around your TV open so that the technician has room to work.
 If you're getting satellite, make sure the technician will have easy access to your balcony or roof where the dish will be mounted.
 Set aside enough time in your schedule for the technician to complete the entire process.
 Keep your phone on hand in the days and hours leading up to your appointment, so that the technician can call and confirm or alert you to any changes.